apache/spark/CONTRIBUTING.md

 contains all the necessary requirements and use it in your local IDE - this aids autocompletion, and running tests directly from within the IDE.

+It is **STRONGLY** encouraged to also install and use [Pre commit hooks](#pre-commit-hooks) for your local development environment.
+They will speed up your development cycle speed a lot.

 The disadvantage is that you have to maintain your dependencies and local environment consistent with other development environments that you have on your local machine.